crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fix select address issue when 'Add New Address as default selection' is enabled for shipping address.
+* Improve backwards compatibility with versions prior to 2.0.0
+* Better support custom field types other than standard input field.

 = 2.0.0 =
 * This is version 2.0.0 which is a major update with new functionality, be sure to review the changes below.
 * Billing and Shipping address support.
 This release adds support for Billing addresses in addition to Shipping addresses.